Skip to content

 6. Add rocks and gravel.
 This addition will not only make your pond look more natural but also decrease maintenance by offering lots of nooks and crannies where beneficial bacteria can colonize.
 Learn more about the pros and cons of gravel here.

 We’re always happy to help out if you need help during your pond renovation journey.
-Click here to contact our service team, or visit us at 1298 Toronita St. in York, PA.
+Click here to contact our service team, or visit us in York, PA.

 We also offer lots of DIY classes throughout the year.
 Click here to view the schedule and get links to past recordings.